Landau11th/IsingModel/README.md

 - TDM-GCC by default does not include openmp!
 Remember to check
 - If the Compiler Flag Options is empty (Code::Blocks), delete the xml in AppData\C::B\share\....\....\compiler
 - Add a Flag with -fopenmp, and add libgomp*.dll as link library

+To do
+- Scales poorly.
+Need to figure out the reason. cache line issue of member function?
+Or use lambda expression?